 I have submitted my application, what happens next?

-After the initial deadline, the application will be open on a rolling basis where we aim to get back to successful candidates about the next stage of the process within 2 weeks of the date they applied.
+Applications are open on a rolling basis.
+We aim to get back to successful candidates about the next stage of the process within 2 weeks of the date they applied.

 Unfortunately, we do not have the capacity to provide feedback to everyone who applied, but we greatly appreciate your interest in working with us.